remomueller/documentation/macosx/130-install-rvm.md

 ### 131 Curl needs a new cacert.pem file to work correctly

-NOTE: Not necessary on Mac OS X
+NOTE: Not necessary on macOS

 ### 132 Multi-User install for RVM